 Specifically, as I was forming my VA business, I checked out virtual assistant business books, such as The Bootstrap VA: The Go-Getter’s Guide to Becoming a Virtual Assistant, Getting and Keeping Clients, and More!
-And resources like this site, which offers easy-to-customize contracts with helpful policy guidelines on topics I hadn’t even thought of when I was drafting my business policies.
+And resources like Desire to Done, which offers easy-to-customize contracts with helpful policy guidelines (available in the Introvert VA Club) on topics I hadn’t even thought of when I was drafting my business policies.

 Desire To Done also provides useful blog posts to educate new VAs on issues that may arise — I highly recommend checking it out!